MaabSaleeem/OfficeDocs-O365ITPro/Office365-Kaizala/settings.md

 2. Tap or click **Phone number**.
 Enter the phone number and click **Generate PIN**.

-3. Once you get the PIN on your mobile phone, return to this screen and enter the PIN and click **Verify PIN**.
+3. Once you get the PIN on your mobile phone, return to this screen, enter the PIN and click **Verify PIN**.